The New Garmin Edge 1030 Plus

 Mountain biking features: The Edge 1030 Plus comes pre-loaded with the Trailforks app and trail data sets, ForkSight navigation, plus a set of sport-specific metrics like jump data and others.

 The Garmin Edge 1030 Plus is a top-of-the-line unit, and it's filled to the brim with features.
 It's got all of the capabilities of the Edge 830, including ClimbPro, Heat and Altitude Acclimation, external battery support, crash detection, a built-in bike alarm and more.
-The battery life is better, and it's just a better unit all around.
+The battery life is improved, and it's just a better unit all around.
 It's also fully compatible with Garmin Varia radar systems, and you can later analyze this traffic data in SportTracks.
 The built-in WiFi on the 1030 Plus will sync your ride data the moment you get home, and it will be seamlessly auto-synced to SportTracks as well.

 All in all, this is a compelling update, and makes Garmin's large-screen bike computer more appealing than ever.